Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 Page Contents

-What is the Suspension on a Car?
+What Is the Suspension on a Car?

-How Does It Work?
+How Does a Car's Suspension Work?

 There are 7 main suspension parts that make up a car's suspension system: